rida-hash/Movie-Database/README.md

 ## Contributing

 Contributions are always welcome!
-This Project is currently under construction, deployed to be a part of my MLH Application
+This Project is currently under construction